Shaquan-Legae/Google-Keep/README.md

 # Google Keep Clone — React

 A fully functional Google Keep clone built with React and Vite.
-Designed to closely replicate the original Google Keep UI and feature set, including note management, sidebar navigation, search, dark mode, and reminders.
+Designed to closely replicate the original Google Keep UI and feature set, including note management, sidebar navigation, and search functionality.

 ---